The distribution of violent event and interevent times in conflicts: Introduction

-Fighting starts to achieve certain goals, and it ends when exhaustion sets in, a winner stands out, or third parties intervene.
+Violence is common across human history, and occurs between entities ranging from individuals to empires \cite{mann23}.
+Actors start fighting to achieve certain goals and fights end when a winner stands out, a third party intervenes, or exhaustion sets in.
 In between beginning and end, fighting is occasionally suspended.
-Interruptions occur because opponents move out of the way, ingroup members fall to the ground, obstacles get in their way, or other unanticipated problems arrive.
-In the simplest and shortest case, a fighter has to pull back his fist to deliver the next punch, while the opponent tries to evade.
-In larger groups with more resources, the list of possible problems is longer: ammunition may run out, equipment may fail, logistics stall, or leaders hesitate, etcetera.
+Interruptions occur because opponents move out of the way, individuals stumble, obstacles stand in the way, or other problems occur.
+In the simplest case, a fighter withdraws his fist to deliver the next blow.
+In larger groups with weapons and other resources, the list of potential problems is longer: ammunition runs out, equipment fails, logistics stall, and so on.
+If both camps face problems at the same time, fighting is suspended.
+Then, the fighters try to get their act together before their opponents strike.
+In most studies, the interevent times turned out to be power law distributed \cite{bohorquez09,okamoto23,picoli14}, based on data with a resolution one day.
+However, if the resolution is much finer, a theorem predicts that the distribution of interevent times is lognormal \cite{sornette97}.
+Accordingly, I investigate if the power law is refuted when using data with a resolution five orders of magnitude smaller than the earlier studies.
+My data is video recorded street fights between small groups of young men.